-It may help to also share with people that the need for kidneys is nationwide.
+It may also help to share with people that the need for kidneys is nationwide.
 Let it be known that over 100,000 people wait alongside you for a deceased donor's kidney.
 By making the message bigger than yourself, you are creating an opportunity to help more people by educating the public, while potentially finding a willing donor.